Left arrow

 Theory Test

-Motorcycle Theory and Hazard Perception Tests | RideTo
+Motorcycle Theory and Hazard Perception Tests

 Author

-Matt D · April 11, 2017
+Matt D · January 16, 2025

 If you’re on this page it’s probably because you’re thinking of starting your motorcycling career and progressing towards a full motorcycle licence.
 Whether it’s just to commute to work in style or to go on a motorcycle world tour, you’ve come to the right place.
 It can be daunting when you first start looking into what you need to do.
-So we’ve broken down the theory and hazard perception test for you so you can understand what’s expected and how to prepare!
+So we’ve broken down the motorcycle theory and hazard perception test for you so you can understand what’s expected and how to prepare!

 Please note, the theory and hazard perception tests are only required if you are progressing to any full licence past Compulsory Basic Training (CBT).
 If you are just planning to ride a scooter up to 125cc on L plates and not carry passengers, you don't worry about the below.
 Give our guide to motorcycle licences a read if you aren't sure.

-According to the government’s official page, you don’t need to take a theory test before you book a driving or motorcycle test if it’s:
+According to the government’s official page, you don’t need to take a motorcycle theory test before you book a driving or motorcycle test if it’s:

 • To upgrade a car licence, for example, from automatic to manual, or to tow a trailer